Prinzhorn/skrollr-stylesheets/README.md

 Documentation
 =====

 This is a completely separate project. skrollr-stylesheets does not depend on skrollr in any way.
-It parses all your stylesheets (`<link>` and `<style>` elements) and adds the information to the document as skrollr compatible data-attributes.
+It parses your stylesheets (`link` and `style` elements) and adds the information to the document as skrollr compatible data-attributes.

 When I say "parsing" I mean it's using regular expressions.
 Thus you should avoid doing funky stuff inside your CSS files (actually, comments at the wrong place could break the current version).
 Just put all skrollr related things in one file and keep it clean.